DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 *Paper was good,* she agreed.

-He printed a label for a retention carton—busywork as camouflage—and logged his query as PARTIAL with a note about duplication: something any auditor could nod at without reading.
+He printed a label for a retention carton - busywork as camouflage - and logged his query as PARTIAL with a note about duplication: something any auditor could nod at without reading.
 The hum from the rack stuttered and settled again.

 *I can follow the shape from here.
 No more than a whisper of Invest from you.
 Later, when you’re somewhere nobody is counting keystrokes.*